Hunter College: Academics

-Washington Monthly: 37

-Graduate Program in Fine Arts

-In the most recent edition of U.S. News & World Report Ranking of Graduate Fine Arts Programs, Hunter has been ranked 23rd best in the United States.
-Hunter's MFA Programs in Studio Art (Painting and Sculpture) and Studio Art (Painting and Drawing) have both been ranked ninth best in the nation.
-In 2017, Artsy included Hunter's in the list of "Top 15 Art Schools in the United States."
-The admission to Hunter's MFA Programs in Studio Art is highly competitive, with the average acceptance rate of 8% as of 2018.

 Honors programs

 Hunter offers several honors programs, including the Macaulay Honors College and the Thomas Hunter Honors Program.
 The Macaulay Honors College, a CUNY-wide honors program, supports the undergraduate education of academically gifted students.
 University Scholars benefit from a full tuition scholarship (up to the value of in-state tuition only as of Fall 2013, effectively restricting it to NY state residents), personalized advising, early registration, access to internships, and study abroad opportunities.
 All scholars at Hunter are given the choice of either a free dormitory room at the Brookdale Campus for two years or a yearly stipend.

 The Thomas Hunter Honors Program offers topical interdisciplinary seminars and academic concentrations designed to meet students’ individual interests.
 The program is open to outstanding students pursuing a BA and is orchestrated under the supervision of an Honors Council.
 It can be combined with, or replace, a formal departmental major/minor.

 Hunter offers other honors programs, including Honors Research Training Programs and Departmental Honors opportunities, The Freshmen Honors Scholar Programs inclusive of the Athena Scholar program, Daedalus Scholar program, Muse Scholar program, Nursing Scholar program, Roosevelt Scholar program, and the Yalow Scholar program.

 In addition to these honors programs, several honors societies are based at Hunter, including Phi Beta Kappa (PBK).
 A small percentage of Hunter students are invited to join Hunter's Nu chapter of PBK, which has existed at the college since 1920.